saurabhaloneai/image-cap/README.md

 **Input Shapes**:

-- features: Shape (batch_size, num_features, encoder_dim).
-These are the encoded image features passed from the encoder.
+- features: Shape (batch_size, num_features, encoder_dim) - > these are the encoded image features passed from the encoder.

-- captions: Shape (batch_size, seq_length).
-These are the target captions, with each word represented as a token.
+- captions: Shape (batch_size, seq_length) - > these are the target captions, with each word represented as a token.

 **Word Embeddings**:

-- The input captions are passed through the embedding layer to convert each word token into a dense vector.
+- the input captions are passed through the embedding layer to convert each word token into vector.

 - embeds=Embedding(captions)